Download 4K wallpapers for your Windows PC - MSPoweruser

 Microsoft has added a new theme pack to the Microsoft Store for Windows 10 users.
-Titled Stunning Waterfalls PREMIUM, the new theme pack contains 19 high-quality 4K wallpapers, the description of which reads as follows:
+Titled Street Views PREMIUM, the new theme pack contains 18 high-quality 4K wallpapers, the description of which reads as follows:

-Waterfalls cascade over mountains, through forests, and onto beaches from China to Iceland in these 19 premium 4k images, free for Windows 10 Themes.
+Take a delightful tour through colorful narrow village streets in this 18-image premium 4k set, free for Windows 10 Themes.
+These images are to be used as desktop wallpaper only.

 After downloading the collection, go to Start> Settings> Personalization> Themes and click on the theme you prefer.